The Courage to Be Free: Composition and publication

-In a review for The New York Times, Jennifer Szalai criticizes the memoir for being filled with bland platitudes and culture war "Mad Libs".
-She points out that DeSantis has changed a lot over the past decade, from being a libertarian to being focused on social conservatism.
-Szalai also suggests that DeSantis's attempts to portray himself as a courageous leader are undermined by his support for policies that are chilling and unfree.
+In a review for The New York Times, Jennifer Szalai criticized the memoir for being filled with bland platitudes and culture war "Mad Libs".
+She noted DeSantis's shifting political philosophy from libertarianism to social conservatism, suggesting that DeSantis's attempts to portray himself as a courageous leader are undermined by his support for restrictive policies.
+Additionally, Szalai criticized DeSantis's "bullying sense of superiority" and the book's prose, which was contrasted with his admission into Yale University.